Michael Chopra

-Rocky Michael Chopra (born 23 December 1983) is an English former professional footballer who played as a striker.
+Rocky Michael Chopra (born 23 December 1983) is an English professional footballer who plays as a striker for Cymru South club Trethomas Bluebirds.

 A product of the Newcastle United youth system, he spent six years at the club without managing to secure a regular first team place, instead spending time on loan at Watford, Nottingham Forest, and Barnsley.
 He was sold to Cardiff City for £500,000 in June 2006, and won a place on the PFA Team of the Year for his performances in the 2006–07 season.
 He then made a £5 million move to Premier League side Sunderland in July 2007, before returning to Cardiff on a loan deal that was made permanent in July 2009 for £3 million.
 He again was included in the PFA Team of the Year for the 2009–10 campaign, before being sold on to Ipswich Town for £1 million in June 2011.
 He joined Blackpool on a free transfer in July 2013, before moving to the Indian Super League with the Kerala Blasters for the inaugural 2014 season.
-Chopra signed for Scottish Championship club Alloa Athletic in March 2015, playing for the side for a year before being released in March 2016.
+Chopra signed for Scottish club Alloa Athletic in March 2015, playing for the side for a year before being released in March 2016.
 He returned to India to play for the Kerala Blasters again before retiring.
-As of 2022 Michael has since come back out of retirement to play with West Allotment Celtic.
+In 2022 Chopra came out of retirement to play for West Allotment Celtic, and again in 2026 with Welsh side Trethomas Bluebirds.

 He has represented England at the under-16, under-17, under-19 and under-20 levels.
-In 2006, he scored what was then the fastest goal by a substitute in Premier League history, scoring after being on the pitch for 15 seconds.
-A gambling addiction made him fall in severe debt and he had to seek professional help to overcome his addiction.